 - Garage doors

 Even the cleanest homes can attract mice in search of food and a place to build a nest, especially during the colder months.
 Once they get inside, it can be difficult to rid your home of mice.
 So what steps can you take to prevent mice from invading your home?

 - Seal gaps and cracks with caulk or foam gap filler.

 - Plug holes with steel wool.

 - Keep food in airtight hard plastic containers.

 - Place screens or grates over vent and drain openings.

 - Repair cracks and holes in your home’s construction.

 The most effective way to make sure your home stays rodent-free is to hire a licensed pest professional.
-At A-Action Pest Control, our team of expert exterminators can help you get rid of existing rodent problems and keep them from coming back.
+At A-Action Pest Control, our team of expert rat and mouse exterminators can help you get rid of existing rodent problems and keep them from coming back.